- Handovers are a vital way to ensure charity continuity, to properly manage change, and to prevent the loss of key charity knowledge.

-Having a handover process for when a board member, volunteer, staff member or other key personnel leave your charity:
+Having a handover process for when a board member, volunteer, staff member or other key personnel leave your charity is important because it:

 - allows you to complete a smooth transition through a period of change

-- ensures valuable organisational knowledge is not lost, and is in fact passed on effectively
+- ensures valuable organisational knowledge is not lost, and passed on effectively

-Any role in your charity that carries with it some responsibility and institutional knowledge should be subject to a handover process.
+Any role in your charity that involves some level of responsibility and institutional knowledge should be subject to a handover process.

 Small charities are far more likely to have important knowledge or numerous roles shared among fewer people.
-If any of these people leave the organisation, the impact of the lost knowledge can be devastating if there are no proper handovers.
+If any of these people leave the organisation and handovers are not conducted properly, the impact of the lost knowledge can be devastating.

 Key documents and information featured in your charity’s handover should be ready to go ahead of time.
-And handovers should involve both a face-to-face conversation and written document.
+Handovers should involve both a face-to-face conversation and written document.

 Your charity’s handover process should work hand-in-hand with its induction for incoming board members, staff or volunteers.